 10.01.2 Bundled SFD Cart Service.
 Except for those Service Recipients that City determines may receive In-Ground Service, and those Service Recipients that choose to receive Bins for service, Contractor will use a weekly Bundled SFD Solid Waste Collection Service system with one (1) 96-Gallon Garbage Cart, one (1) 96-Gallon Recycling Cart, and one (1) 96-Gallon Organic Waste Cart as part of the base SFD Solid Waste Collection Service.
-SFD Service Recipients shall receive additional Recycling Carts and additional Organic Waste Carts to be included at no additional cost, if requested.
+SFD Service Recipients shall receive up to two (2) total additional Recycling Carts and additional Organic Waste Carts at no additional cost, if requested.
+Contractor may charge for additional Recycling Carts and additional Organic Waste Carts after two.
 Garbage, Recycling, and/or Organic Waste Carts with a capacity of 32-Gallon or 64-Gallon may be requested by Customers that have space constraints.
 Pricing for downsizing Carts, or additional Carts, relative to the base Bundled Service are included in Exhibit 1.